rackerlabs/support-how-to/content/how-to/cloud-servers/check-the-system-load-on-linux/index.md

 ### Uptime

-First let's check the load on your server using the `uptime` command.
+Let's check the load on your server using the `uptime` command.

     $ uptime
     15:16:45 up 41 days,  2:35,  2 users,  load average: 0.01, 3.01, 2.70